DESIRE

 I think the primary lesson one must learn about God is that God is seeking our good, our joy, our peace.
 Furthermore, God has the power to bring us to total joy, total peace, total love.

-However, in order to make the changes in us that are necessary if we are to maintain love, joy, and peace once we receive them, God has to bring us through painful—sometimes very painful—experiences of denial and deferred hope.
+However, in order to make the changes in us that are necessary if we are to maintain love, joy, and peace once we receive them, God must bring us through painful — sometimes very painful — experiences of denial and deferred hope.

 And the LORD God said, “The man has now become like one of us, knowing good and evil.
 He must not be allowed to reach out his hand and take also from the tree of life and eat, and live forever.”
 (Genesis 3:22)